laas/fape/Manual.md

  - which partial plan (or which resolver) to consider for the next iteration.

 Those are respectively call *flaw selection strategy* and *plan selection strategy*.
-The one used in FAPE come from the venerable heuristic of lifted plan-space planning.
+The ones used in FAPE come from the venerable heuristics for lifted plan-space planning.

 The default *flaw selection strategy* is a least committing first: the chosen flaw is the one with least number of resolvers.